Ruthwik/Language-Detection/README.md

 Language[] languages = languageDetector.predictLanguages("Puedo darte ejemplos de los métodos");
 ```

-The first element in the list gives the language with highest confidence.
+The list contains languages and respective confidence.
+The first element in the list gives the language with highest confidence which is the required one.

 # Tools used